peterjobes/jekyll-now/_posts/2019-05-27-beautiful-lies-edinburgh-marathon-2019.md

 It had all started so promisingly.
 With wind and rain forecast for the whole race, the start was a dense sea of people dressed in home made bin bag ponchos.

 The first few hundred metres were slow until we hit the top of the mound and things picked up rapidly.
-You run down the mound, along through Princes Street Gardens, past the Scott Memorial, before heading up and onto the Royal Mile.
+You run down the mound, along through Princes Street Gardens and past the Scott Memorial, before heading up and onto the Royal Mile.

 It's a breathtaking start to a run and I found myself a little ahead of pace as adrenaline and an incline swept me along.

-Before we left the city bright sunshine replaced the rain.
-The heat made running harder, and a sense of dread came over me as I remembered how sparse the water stations are.
-The pace was now about right and I started to settle in for the long haul.
+A sense of dread hit me as bright sunshine replaced the rain but the pace was now about right and I started to settle in for the long haul.

 >It's a breathtaking start to a run and I found myself a little ahead of pace as adrenaline and an incline swept me along.